 Introducing new lines and customers

-Sell longer life products made in the quiet days of the week.
+Make longer life products on the quiet days of the week.
 This will improve your bottom line massively!
 Things like cakes, pizza bases and home baking kits can work!
 If your existing customers are not going to buy, try and find some more.

 Using the freezer